Colne Valley Viaduct: Construction

-Progress

 During March 2021, construction of the viaduct's foundations commenced, although test piling had occurred before this.
 Between spring and summer 2021, an internal access road was built, while the onsite factory building the viaduct segments were commissioned during the autumn.
-During spring 2022, deck construction commencend from the northern embankment.
+During May 2022, deck construction commenced from the northern embankment.

 In December 2021, the first 6 m pier for the viaduct was cast.
 Construction of four jetties across the lake was also completed to support work on the piers that will be built in the water.
-In June 2022, the bridge building machine was launched.
+In June 2022, the launching girder named Dominique started construction.
 By December 2022, 125 of the 1,000 bridge segments had been placed in their final position.

+Construction reached the half-way point (1.7 km) in November 2023.
+In February 2024, construction was halted for "urgent remedial works" in the week before the launching girder was due to begin crossing the Grand Union Canal.
+This involved repeating cable tensioning in the most recently completed span, which includes drilling out the concrete join.
+The final pre-cast deck segment, at Denham in Buckinghamshire, was installed on 5 September 2024.
+The viaduct was structurally complete by August 2025, with the installation of "parapets, noise barriers, robust kerbs, waterproofing, internal drainage and structural health monitoring systems".
+By September 2025, Align JV announced that bridge was fully complete.
+Track, power, signalling and other systems will subsequently be installed by various contractors to allow trains to operate.